-The impact of the environmental variations (IEV) is generally quite high and correlates with the complexity of the problem (Figures \ref{fig:iev-bar} and \ref{fig:iev-series}).
-Indeed, it is higher in the case of the walker and humanoid problems which are more difficult than the other three problems.
-In the experiment with the fitness function optimized for evolutionary algorithms and in which the amplitude of variation is set to 0.1 the signal to noise ratio ranges from 25\%, in the case of the hopper, to 3\% in the case of the humanoid.
+The IV is generally quite high and correlates with the complexity of the problem (Figures \ref{fig:iev-bar} and \ref{fig:iev-series}).
+Indeed, it is higher in the case of the Walker and Humanoid tasks which are more difficult than the other three tasks.
+The higher difficulty of the former tasks is demonstrated by the fact that performance increases more slowly throughout generations.
+In the experiment with the fitness function designed for evolutionary algorithms and in which the variance of variation is set to 0.1 rad the signal-to-noise ratio (SNR) ranges from 25\%, in the case of the hopper, to 3\% in the case of the humanoid.

-Overall, these data indicate that the evolutionary algorithm can tolerate environmental variations which have a rather high impact.
-In particular, in the experiments performed with the fitness function optimized for evolutionary algorithms, the evolutionary process successfully generates effective behavior in all problems with the exception of the Humanoid environment, in which the signal to noise ratio approaches 0.
-In the case of this problem, the extremely high value of the IEV indicates that the impact of the environmental variations is too high.
-The problem becomes solvable in the experiments in which the distribution of variation of the initial posture is reduced from 0.1 to 0.03.
+Overall, these data indicate that the evolutionary algorithm used can tolerate variations which have a rather high impact.
+In particular, in the experiments performed with the fitness function designed for evolutionary algorithms, the evolutionary process successfully generates effective behavior in all tasks with the exception of the Humanoid task, in which the SNR approaches 0.
+In the case of this problem, the extremely high value of the IV indicates that the impact of the variations is too high.
+The problem becomes solvable in the experiments in which the variance of variation of the initial posture is reduced from 0.1 rad to 0.03 rad.

-As expected, the experiments performed with the fitness function optimized for reinforcement learning algorithms, which include a bonus for avoiding falling, lead to suboptimal solutions which achieve a total fitness of approximately 1000 for the first four problems (Figure \ref{fig:performance}).
+As expected, the experiments performed with the fitness function designed for reinforcement learning algorithms, which include a bonus for avoiding falling, lead to sub-optimal solutions which achieve a total fitness of approximately 1000 for the first four problems (Figure \ref{fig:performance}).
 This is explained by the fact that they develop an ability to remain still without walking which enables them to gain a bonus of 1 point for 1000 steps.
-Interestingly, in the experiments in which the distribution of variation of the initial posture is reduced to 0.03, the agents also manage to develop an ability to walk in the case of the Ant and Halfcheetah problems.
+Interestingly, in the experiments in which the distribution of variation of the initial posture is reduced to 0.03 rad, the agents also manage to develop an ability to walk in the case of the Ant and Halfcheetah problems.
 In the case of the Humanoid problem, instead, they simply fall down after a few steps.